multiversx/mx-docs/docs/developers/transactions/tx-payment.md

 ## Single ESDT payment with references

 Sometimes we don't have ownership of the token identifier object, or amount, and we would like to avoid unnecessary clones.
-For this reason, we hava created the `EsdtTokenPaymentRefs`, whih contains references and can be used as the payment object.
+For this reason, we hava created the `EsdtTokenPaymentRefs`, which contains references and can be used as the payment object.

 For brevity, instead of `payment(EsdtTokenPaymentRefs::new(&token_identifier, token_nonce, &amount))`, we can use `.single_esdt(&token_identifier, token_nonce, &amount)`.